 Mobile LiDAR (Light Detection and Ranging) is a powerful mapping method that uses laser scanning to identify roadway assets and related infrastructure quickly, accurately and cost efficiently.
 Typically, LiDAR captures data for 30-50 miles of right-of-way a day, making it the ideal solution for use in asset management, geospatial (GIS), and surveying and mapping.

-PILLAR offers the Leica Pegasus Two Ultimate, a laser scanning mapping technology that identifies — down to the millimeter — a wide variety of assets along the roadway.
+PILLAR offers laser scanning and mapping technology that identifies — down to the millimeter — a wide variety of assets along the roadway.
 PILLAR is versed in many different scanning platforms and provides the best platform to fit each client’s particular need.
 Scanning technology is diverse and each system has ideal use cases.

-More than 20 assets can be pulled from the GIS system, including:
+More than 20 assets can be pulled from the AFES, including:

 - Mowing Acreage

 If you don’t see an asset above, contact us to learn more about our full capabilities.
 In addition, we can export data visualizations using a colorized point cloud, JPG, video files, and more.

 *Timelines will vary from project to project and at times will exceed one or two days.

 PILLAR will provide the type of accuracy required for the job.

 Typically used for mapping grade work and obtaining inventory and measurements, relative accuracy is the exact relationship between point to point within the point cloud obtained.